 First-degree arson is a Class 3 felony in Colorado.
 The penalties for a conviction typically include:

-- Between 4 and 12 years in jail, and
+- A prison sentence between 4 and 12 years, and

 - At least $3,000 in fines.